QuickTry/QuickTry-Server/README.md

-# quicktry-lib
+# quicktry

-Library for sandboxing arbitrary script execution
+A flask service and library for sandboxing arbitrary script execution using docker.

+This application was developed for OSHacks @ Github HQ to quickly edit, run, and execute code snippets from stackoverflow.
+Arbitrary script execution is less than ideal on most environments, so QuickTry isolates all code compilation and interpretation within docker containers.
+This project contains scripts to manage sourced docker images, a library to remotely execute arbitrary code safely, and an application to interface with the outside world.

 # Getting started
-This project requires docker and python3 to be installed.
-Using virtualenv is encouraged.
+This project depends on docker and python3, and use of virtualenv is encouraged.
+This setup has tested on Mac OSX and Ubuntu 14.04.

+# Installation
 Create and activate the project environment.
 ```
 $ virtualenv -p python3 venv